mgsrichard/Capstone-Project/README.md

 # Capstone-Project
-Group project at end of boot camp
+Group project at end of boot camp <br>
 Martha, Lucien and Cheryl

 ### GitHub: